Red Sox vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 Red Sox Betting Records & Stats

-- The Red Sox have won in 15, or 45.5%, of the 33 contests they have been named as odds-on underdogs this year.
+- The Red Sox have been chosen as underdogs in 33 games this year and have walked away with the win 15 times (45.5%) in those games.

-- Boston has entered 27 games this season as the underdog by +100 or more and is 12-15 in those contests.
+- This season, Boston has won 11 of its 20 games, or 55%, when it's the underdog by at least +110 on the moneyline.

-- The Red Sox have an implied victory probability of 50% according to the moneyline set by sportsbooks for this matchup.
+- The Red Sox have an implied victory probability of 47.6% according to the moneyline set by oddsmakers for this matchup.

-- So far this season, Boston and its opponents have hit the over in 33 of its 59 games with a total.
+- Games involving Boston have gone over the total set by sportsbooks in 34 of 60 chances this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!